sanhapon/drawing/Readme.md

 ## Build and run local server

-We will draw the canvas using web assembly in the future, so we start with simple lib.rs in different project and use it in the html.
+We draw the canvas using web assembly,vlib.rs, in client-side (draing_wasm) project and use it in the html.
 Thus we need to build wasm first then server later.
 We might need to install [wasm-pack] if it is neccessary.
 Note, we keep wasm output in the server project.

 Use the following command to install wasm-pack
 ```